APACTestDrive/CloudNative_AppDev/200-IMPORTlab.md

 ![](images/header06.png)

+From the Organization page, you can create an empty project, a project with a Git repository, import a project from an OCI Object Storage, or create a project from a template.

 We will create a project for the Café Supremo in Developer Cloud Service and bring the application code into this project to be managed by Developer Cloud.
 We will also examine the chain tools that comes with DevCS such as Git repository, branch merge request, issue tracking and team collaboration.

 Developer Cloud Service uses Git as the Source Code Management system and is compatible with other Git systems.
 The Git repository created in Developer Cloud Service is a private repository and requires authentication to access it.